agoldst/dfr-browser/README.md

 ## The downloadable version

-If a local web server is not available, you can generate a version of this browser with the data embedded in the home page, so that it can be run completely off a user's filesystem.
-Follow the instructions in the comments in `insert_model.py`, then use `./make_standalone.sh`.
+If a local web server is not available, you can generate a version of this browser with the data embedded in the home page, so that it can be run completely off the filesystem.
+This is done with the `insert_model.py` script.
+The provided `Makefile` shows the usage, so you can just do `make model.html` to embed the necessary parts of `data/` into `index.html`.

+To produce an all-in-one archive for sharing, use `make model.zip`.

 ## The polished options